What are some safety tips for felling (cutting down a tree)?

 - Notify the proper authorities before felling near buildings, power lines, roads or railways.

-- Size up tree for diameter and direction of lean before cutting.
+- Study the tree for diameter and direction of lean before cutting.

 - Check the condition of the tree to see if there are any branches that might fall on you while you are sawing.